code-423n4/2023-07-axelar-findings/data/Alhakista-Q.md

-# Issue: Lack of input validation in contracts/cgp/AxelarGateway.sol
+# Issue: Lack of input validation
+in contracts/cgp/AxelarGateway.sol
 The contract doesn't perform extensive input validation for some functions.
-For example, in the deployToken function, the name and symbol parameters are assumed to be valid without any checks.
+For example, in the 'deployToken' function, the name and symbol parameters are assumed to be valid without any checks.
-# Recommendation: Implement thorough input validation checks for all user-supplied parameters.
+Recommendation: Implement thorough input validation checks for all user-supplied parameters.
 Validate and sanitize the inputs to prevent potential security issues such as buffer overflows, unexpected behavior, or vulnerabilities arising from maliciously crafted inputs.

+# Lack of Validation for Source Address and Payload in contracts/interchain-governance executor/InterchainProposalExecutor.sol
+The contract does not include any checks to ensure that the source address and payload are valid and correspond to an actual InterchainProposalSender.
+This could allow malicious actors to provide incorrect or manipulated payload data, leading to unexpected behavior.
+Validate the payload and its components before execution to ensure consistency and prevent potential attacks.

 # Lack of error messages
  Some error messages are missing or not descriptive enough, which can make it difficult to identify the cause of a failed transaction or provide clear feedback to users interacting with the contract